What Are Muscle Relaxers?

 - Abuse and addiction

-Because of these risks, the American Geriatrics Society does not recommend muscle relaxers in older individuals.
+Because of these risks, the American Geriatrics Society (AGS) does not recommend muscle relaxers in older individuals.

 Taking more muscle relaxants than what was prescribed can lead to a drug overdose.
 The signs of muscle relaxer overdose include: